All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 To do this, most service providers will use the American Society of Addiction Medicine Patient Placement Criteria (ASAM Criteria).

-This is due to its holistic approach to assessment – taking into account both physical and mental factors.
+This is due to its holistic approach to psychiatric assessment – taking into account both physical and mental factors.

 These are broken down into six dimensions of assessment: